alikazemidev/drum_music_fluter_course/README.md

 # drum_music

 A new Flutter project.
-this project is from amirahmad adibi course it`s a app you can play 6 sound with press btn
+this project is from amirahmad adibi course. it`s a app you can play 6 sound with press btn.

-in this app i use audioPlayers package https://pub.dev/packages/audioplayers
+in this app i use audioPlayers package. https://pub.dev/packages/audioplayers

 picture of app